 - Fifth floor: Kubfu, level 70

-Now, here we see dark type Pokemon, as the name for the Tower suggests.
-Again, fighting against Master Mustard, the same advice as before should be followed.
+Now, here we see dark-type Pokemon, as the name of the Tower suggests.
+Again, in fighting against Master Mustard, the same advice as before should be followed.

 How to train your Kubfu though?
 Well, the easiest way would be to go to the unapproached dens and fight/defeat the Dynamax Pokemon.
 Upon defeating them, the player can get Rare Candies and other similar items to boost the level really fast in the beginning.
 Users can use their main team to fight in the Pokemon League again to get Wishing Pieces.
 These can be used to reawaken dormant dens.